Payday superannuation: Is your business ready for the change?

 This shift, known as Payday Super, is designed to give employees faster access to their retirement savings and reduce delays in payments.
 For employers, it brings new timing requirements and added pressure on payroll systems and cash flow.

 If you employ staff, the best approach is to prepare early.
-That means reviewing your payroll setup, ensuring contributions are processed from the first pay cycle, and understanding how compliance will apply under the new rules.
+That means working with payroll specialists who can review your setup and make sure you are compliant from the first pay cycle.

 Key takeaways